Franzl27/plotSPE/README.md

 - Replace .ico file for a real one (or disable icon usage)
 - Add `plotSPE.py` to the folder
 - Run `createEXEwin.bat` in the folder
-  - If you want an executable suitable for the Windows "open with" dialogue run `createEXEwin.bat` instead
+  - If you want an executable suitable for the Windows "open with" dialogue run `createEXEwinauto.bat` instead

 The additional Python script is necessary to make changes to the source code, so that the obtained executable is no longer attached to a (visible) terminal or for a direct automatic plot (open with dialogue).